hychiang73/ipio_touch_driver/README.md

 ## Check battery status

-Some specific cases with power charge may affect on our TDDI IC so that we need to protect it if the event is occuring.
+Some specific cases with power charge may affect on our TDDI IC so that we need to protect it if the event is occurring.

 In order to enable this function, the first you need to do is to enable its macro at **common.h**